 So, to celebrate the spirit of play, this month we have a great competition to win two sets of my Pocket books – please see my competition blog for how to enter – these handy little books contain a wealth of games from Skipping Games to Crazes of the Week, and we have just added two new Pocket Books: Playground Games from Around the World (Volume 1 Africa and Asia – there are more volumes to follow!) and Pocket Wet Playtime Games (quite useful when those April showers come calling…)

 Take a look at Jenny’s Playground Games resources and books.

 - Jenny Mosley runs successful and transformative training conferences and courses for Early Years and Primary education.
 Courses focus upon improving social skills, positive behaviour for learning and Circle Time for social skills, as well as ‘Powerfully Positive Lunchtimes and Playtimes and ‘Calm Dining Halls’ training – CLICK HERE to see all forthcoming ‘Open’ training conferences for Early Years and primary that anyone can attend.

 - For all other training enquiries – better behaviour for learning, improved social and communication skills, circle times, working with parents as partners and more, phone 01225 767157 or email@example.com or CLICK HERE

-- Jenny’s latest book ‘How to create Calm Dining Halls is out now CLICK HERE to buy!
+- See one of Jenny’s latest books ‘How to create Calm Dining Halls‘!

-- Our webshop and catalogue is brimming with resources to products to help schools and life in the, assembly halls, classrooms, dining halls and playgrounds.
-CLICK HERE to visit our webshop
+- Our webshop and catalogue are brimming with resources to products to help schools and life in the, assembly halls, classrooms, dining halls and playgrounds.